top of page

 â– Learn how brachytherapy can help you.

-â– Learn about any side effects you may have.
+â– Learn about any side effects you might have.
 These differ depending on where the radiation is placed.

 â– Ask and get answers to all your questions before starting treatment.